-The Freshman Retreat provides all freshman with an opportunity to experience all that CHS has to offer while learning what it means to be a Crusader.
-Students spend time engaging in activities that help strengthen their brotherhood as a class, develop their understanding of the importance of reflection, broaden their awareness of the larger Canisius community and experience first hand what it means to be a Crusader during their time at CHS and after as an alumnus.
-It is a winter retreat held typically on the last weekend in February.
+The mandatory Freshman Retreat provides all freshmen with an opportunity to experience all that Canisius has to offer while learning what it means to be a Crusader.
+Students spend time engaging in activities that help strengthen their sense of community as a class, develop their understanding of the importance of reflection, and broaden their awareness of the larger Canisius community.
+This is the only mandatory retreat at Canisius

-The Emmaus experience is a long-standing tradition at Canisius High School.
-Centered around the post-Resurrection story of the disciples on the road to Emmaus, the reflections challenges our sophomores and leaders to recognize the presence of God in those around them.
-Incorporating a journey theme, the activities are appropriate for sophomores as they progress together through high school, growing in self-knowledge and faith. *This is not mandatory and for sophomores only.
+The Emmaus experience is a long-standing tradition at Canisius.
+Centered around the post-Resurrection story of the disciples on the road to Emmaus, the reflections challenge sophomores to recognize the presence of God in those around them, as they grow in self-knowledge and faith.
+This retreat is optional and is for sophomores only.

-Kairos is a two night, three day experience.
-Building upon the foundations established as underclassmen, participants of Kairos engage in a more substantial and challenging reflective experience.
-An in depth focus on relationships with family and friends helps clarify and deepen one's understanding of and relationship with Christ.
-Most significantly, Kairos challenges each student to embrace the Christian call to service.
-This, ultimately, becomes the primary focus of the retreat, and the springboard for senior service projects.
+Kairos is a two-night, three-day experience.
+Building upon the foundations established as underclassmen, participants engage in a more substantial and challenging reflective experience.
+An in-depth focus on relationships with family and friends helps clarify and deepen one's understanding of and relationship with Christ.
+Kairos challenges students to embrace the Christian call to service.
+This, ultimately, becomes the springboard for senior service projects.

-1: To provide the Senior with an opportunity to reflect upon his time of growth at Canisius.
-It will challenge him to assess the high points and the low points along his spiritual, academic, athletic, and social journey within the perspective of the values of his Ignatian education.
+1) Provide seniors with opportunities to reflect upon their growth at Canisius.
+Students are challenged to assess the high points and low points along their spiritual, academic, athletic, and social journeys within the perspective of the values of Ignatian education.

-2: To invite each Senior to discuss his perceptions of the upcoming transition from high school to college, with a focus on spirituality, values, independence, and departure from his comfort zone.
+2) Invite each senior to discuss his perceptions of the upcoming transition from high school to college, with a focus on spirituality, values, independence, and departure from his comfort zone.